 From Butterworth you can then take a KTM Komuter Train to Alor Setar or Arau.

-The cheapest option is to go to Alor Setar Train Station as you can then take a cheap local bus to the ferry terminal at Kuala Kedah.
+A cheap option is to go to Alor Setar Train Station, then you can take a cheap local bus to the ferry terminal at Kuala Kedah.

 Boats from Kuala Kedah depart every hour or two during the day.

-For a slightly shorter ferry trip, you can stay on the train and get off in Arau.
+For a slightly shorter ferry trip, you can stay on the train for a while longer and get off in Arau.

-From Arau Train Station, you will have to take a taxi to the ferry terminal at Kuala Perlis.
+From Arau Train Station, you will have to take a taxi or bus via Kangar to the ferry terminal at Kuala Perlis.

 The ferry from here also departs every hour or two and is about 15 minutes quicker and costs slightly less than from K. Kedah.